sjhallo07/Crozz-Coin-/README.md

 #### Job queue dashboard card

-- `frontend/src/components/Dashboard/JobQueue.tsx` polls `/api/admin/jobs` every five seconds and visualizes each job’s status, attempts, and latest error/result.
-It automatically handles loading/error states for you.
+- `frontend/src/components/Dashboard/JobQueue.tsx` now consumes `useDashboardData`, so it shares the same polling cadence and cache as the rest of the dashboard.
+Manual refresh is available via the button on the card, and clicking a row opens a modal with payload/result JSON.
-- Configure both backend `ADMIN_TOKEN` and frontend `VITE_CROZZ_ADMIN_TOKEN` with the same secret so the card can send the required `Authorization: Bearer` header.
+- Configure both backend `ADMIN_TOKEN` and frontend `VITE_CROZZ_ADMIN_TOKEN` with the same secret so the provider can send the required `Authorization: Bearer` header to `/api/admin/jobs`.
-- If `VITE_CROZZ_ADMIN_TOKEN` is missing, the UI displays a friendly reminder instead of repeatedly issuing unauthorized requests.
+- When the admin token is missing, the provider returns a descriptive error which the card renders instead of repeatedly issuing unauthorized requests.

 **Wallet integration**